 What if a death occurs away from my home town?

 We are here to help.
 We can arrange to have the remains transported home from anywhere in the world.
 We will assume responsibility and make the proper arrangements to have the remains return to the community.

 What is embalming and what purpose does it serve?

 Embalming sanitizes and preserves the body; it also slows down the decomposition process and enhances the appearance of the body damaged by traumatic death or illness.
-Embalming gives time for the family of the deceased to arrange a service, and allows the family the option of having an open-casket, it is very important to some people to view the deceased for closure that they may start the grieving process.
-Without the opportunity some may feel that the deceased has simply disappeared and are left with a sense of waiting or longing.
+Embalming gives time for the family of the deceased to arrange a service and allows the family the option of having an open casket.
+It is very important to some people to view the deceased for closure so that they may start the grieving process.
+Without this opportunity, some may feel that the deceased has simply disappeared and are left with a sense of waiting or longing.

 Funerals are labor intensive and require a lot of work from a lot of people.
-The cost of a funeral goes beyond merchandise such as caskets, it includes the services of a funeral director in making the necessary arrangements, filling out forms, and dealing with all the other people involved in the death (doctors, coroners, death registration, insurance companies).
-Funeral directors work an average of 40 hours per funeral.
+The cost of a funeral goes beyond merchandise, such as caskets.
+It includes the services of a funeral director in making the necessary arrangements, filling out forms, and dealing with all the other people involved in the death (doctors, coroners, death registration, insurance companies, etc.) Funeral directors work an average of 40 hours per funeral.
 The cost of operating a funeral home (overhead costs) are also factored into the cost as well.
-Funeral homes are a 24 hour operation, with extensive facilities that need to be maintained and secured.
+Funeral homes are a 24 hour operation with extensive facilities that need to be maintained and secured.

 What do I do if I am not satisfied with the way a funeral was handled?

-Many families have many expectations it is important to be heard, if you are not satisfied with a service contact the owner or manager of the funeral home to advise them, it is important for them to be aware so that they can deal with the issues/staff at hand.
-Also available in Canada, funeral services are regulated provincially and this information can be found on the Canadian Consumer Information website at www.consumerinformation.ca
+Many families have expectations regarding a funeral and it is important that those expectations be heard.
+If you are not satisfied with a service, contact the owner or manager of the funeral home to advise them.
+It is important for them to be aware so that they can deal with the issues at hand.
+In Ontario, funeral services are regulated by the Bereavement Authority of Ontario.